hepkat/ModelOFirmwareUpdateWorkAround/README.md

 23. It might sit on a "Verify OK" message, keep waiting until you see "PASS".
 ![](https://i.imgur.com/ZyjkZ1G.png)

 24. Cool, the mouse firmware just updated.
-Now close this program out, go to the other firmware folder that you extracted and repeat the steps from step 10/11 and onward (overwrite the first XVI.zip file with the next one you work with or move or rename the first XVI.zip file which is what I did.
-I kept one named as `XVI.zip` and the renamed the other to `XVI.wireless.zip`).
-You have to do both for the wireless model O because it updates firmware for the mouse and for the wireless dongle.
+Now close this program out, go to the other firmware folder that you extracted and repeat the steps from step 10/11 and onward (overwrite the first XVI.zip file with the next one you work with or move or rename the one of them.
+For example, I kept the first one named `XVI.zip` and the renamed the other to `XVI.wireless.zip`).

 25. Once you've updated both firmware, you can reopen glorious core.
 If glorious core loads blank (after waiting a minute or two, just uninstall and reinstall it.
 Import the profiles you exported at the start of this tutorial.